Balsamic and Onion Pot Roast

-Balsamic and Onion Pot Roast is a delicious low-carb dinner from the Crockpot, and this post has tips for Making Pot Roast in a Slow Cooker.
+Slow Cooker Balsamic Pot Roast is a delicious pot roast recipe that’s a dinner the whole family is going to love.
+And in this post you’ll also find some great tips for Making Pot Roast in the Slow Cooker.

-PIN Balsamic and Onion Pot Roast to make it later!
+PIN the Balsamic Pot Roast to make it later!

-When my friend Bonnie told me she had made this Balsamic and Onion Pot Roast and liked it, I immediately realized I wanted to make it again just so I could take better photos!
+When my friend Bonnie told me she made this Slow Cooker Balsamic Pot Roast and loved it, I immediately realized I wanted to make it again just so I could take better photos!
 Bonnie was kind enough to say that she didn’t think the old photos were that bad, but trust me, these updated photos give you a much better idea of what a tasty recipe this is!

-This pot roast is just the thing to cook on low all day in the slow cooker while you’re doing something else, and dinner will be ready when you want it.
-Check out Ten Low-Carb and Keto Slow Cooker Recipes with Beef for more ideas for more delicious slow cooker dinners!
+This pot roast is the perfect thing to cook on low all day in the slow cooker while you’re doing something else, and dinner will be ready when you want it.
+You can serve it without the onions for kids who don’t like them, but I bet the Balsamic Pot Roast will be a hit with the whole family.

 What ingredients do you need for this recipe?